IFS Therapy Los Angeles

 IFS Therapy Heals Trauma by Working With the Parts That Lived It

 Instead of reliving trauma or pushing through it, IFS helps you meet the parts of you that hold it.
 Like the one that freezes in conflict.
 The one that shuts down during sex.
-The one that says, “I’m fine,” when you’re clearly not fine.
-Those parts aren’t trying to hurt you—they’re trying to protect you from something deep, something scared, something younger.
+The one that says, “I’m fine,” when you’re clearly NOT fine.
+Those parts aren’t actually trying to hurt you—they’re trying to protect you from something deep, something scared, something younger.

 IFS gives you a way to actually talk to those parts and hear their story—without judgment, without forcing anything.
 It helps you rebuild trust with your own nervous system so those parts can finally relax and let you lead.

-Why Clients Say IFS Therapy Feels Different
+Why My Clients Say IFS Therapy in Los Angeles Feels Different

 Most of my clients don’t come in asking for IFS.
 They come in saying things like: